chadday/nicar_ocr/README.md

 # nicar_ocr
-A tutorial on optical character recognition using tesseract, ImageMagick and other open source tools
+A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools

 ## Introduction

-Optical Character Recognition, or OCR, is a key tool in today's journalism.
-MORE HERE.
+This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or even worse an image PDF.
+We'll first walk through how to do some quick text extraction using a command line tool.
+Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

 ## Installation